 Having a truly comparable set of marketing sources allows you to confidently test new initiatives, check your ROI, and make decisions.
 However, all channels are not created equally.
 Thus, breaking them up into logical categories helps to see your data more clearly.

 This includes money spent on anything that's not campaign based but may speak to your company brand.
 For example website development and hosting fees, your mobile app, or tangible branding touches like embroidered towels, arrival gift bags, etc.

 These marketing initiatives are meant to get your company in front of new sets of eyes.
 Depending on your market, there can be upwards of 200+ pre-conversion digital touches (search, social, etc.) and an average of 6 hard-sale touches (email, phone call, etc.).
 So, unless your repeat guest rate is 100%, you'll need a brand awareness category.

 Reaching out to your existing audience and saying: "Hey, remember us?"
 And they respond: “Why yes, here’s a booking!”
-This category of marketing has better ROI because you’re reaching a group who already knows you.
+This category of marketing has a better ROI because you’re reaching a group that already knows you.

 Breaking up your marketing channels into these three categories will help you better determine when and where to allocate your budget.
 By doing this, you’re painting the bigger picture of where your money went, where it’s going, what source you can borrow from and what source you can add to.

 Along with our example above, here are some ideas that you can use to create your own marketing plan: